DamoM73/turtle_vid_tute/lesson_5.md

 size = get_number("How long are the sides?> ")
 ```

-In the end your code should look like the below:
+In the end your code should look like the code below:

 ```python
 import turtle